killitofx/Blockzilla/CONTRIBUTING.md

 Maintenance support for Blockzilla may be provided for:

-- English websites
+- English websites only

 Maintenance support for Blockzilla will **NOT** be provided for:

 - Porn websites

-- P2P (BitTorrent) websites
+- P2P (BitTorrent etc.) and other copyright infringing media sharing websites

-- Websites containing or related to illegal content
+- Websites containing or related to illegal activity/content